-sноw commands list all of the specified objects or give information about a particular object when used with <name.> set commands enable you to view and change the isql environment.
+SHOW commands list all of the specified objects or give information about a particular object when used with <name.>

 SHOW commands operate on a separate transaction from user statements.
 They run as READ COMMITTED background statements and acknowledge all metadata changes immediately.